AnthonyPoirier74/holbertonschool-shell/basics/README.md

 6 Adds a script that creates a directory named "my first directory" in the /tmp/ directory.
 7 Added a script that moves the betty file from /tmp/ to /tmp/my first directory.
 8 Adds a script that deletes betty.
 9 Adds a script that deletes the directory my first directory.
+10 Adds a script that changes the working directory to the previous one.